 These degree programs are intense educational experiences in a specialized, highly technical area.
 They do not attempt to provide a broad, general education, but rather, directly prepare students for a rapidly expanding career field.
-Advisors are prepared to counsel students desiring more general education course work about supplementary opportunities available through other institutions.
+Staff and faculty are prepared to guide students desiring more general education course work about supplementary opportunities available through other institutions.